Welcome to Travel

 Log into Concur Travel & Expense by clicking on 'Travel System (Concur)' on the Purdue Employee Portal page.

-When airfare, hotel or car are booked in Concur Travel & Expense, Altour is the travel agency that fulfills the ticketing and reservations.
-Certain Altour fees are billable at the time of purchase.
+When airfare, hotel or car are booked in Concur Travel & Expense, Anthony Travel is the travel agency that fulfills the ticketing and reservations.